nickluong-dev/Excel-Instruction-Guide/docs/Pivot-Tables/why-pivot-tables.md

 * What are hourly and daily sales?
 * What are the sale counts of each pizza?

 Now that you understand what kind of information we can gather, let's move on to making your first pivot table and pivot chart.
-Download our dataset [here.]()